juand-r/naacl-2019-notes/README.md

 Examples of generated sound captions: https://audiocaps.github.io/

-##### (Could not attend) “President Vows to Cut Taxes Hair”: Dataset and Analysis of Creative Text Editing for Humorous Headlines.

 ##### (Could not attend) An Empirical Investigation of Global and Local Normalization for Recurrent Neural Sequence Models Using a Continuous Relaxation to Beam Search.

 ##### (Could not attend) **Accelerated Reinforcement Learning for Sentence Generation by Vocabulary Prediction**.
 Kazuma Hashimoto and Yoshimasa Tsuruoka